Grachev-Alexey/amolpinteg1/replit.md

 - **Russian Localization**: Complete Russian language interface
 - **Unified Sync Logic**: Automatic find-or-create logic for contacts and leads
 - **API Integration**: Full AmoCRM v4 and LPTracker API implementation with correct webhook endpoints
+- **Custom Field Mapping**: Complete end-to-end mapping of custom fields from LPTracker to AmoCRM for both new and existing deals (Fixed: July 14, 2025)